oveits/openshift-terraform-ansible_installer/Readme.txt

   - SSHUSER=centos
   - MASTERIP is the IP address or DNS names you have find via
   $ cat terraform.tfstate | grep ec2- | awk -F '"' '{print $4}'
+- Note: for Vagrant/VirtualBox users: there is a problem setting file permissions on VirtualBox synched folders.
+        This may lead to WARNING: UNPROTECTED PRIVATE KEY FILE! if the key file is located on such a synched folder.
+        Workaround: from within the Linux guest:
+        cp ${key_path} ~/mykey.pem && \
+          chmod 400 ~/mykey.pem && \
+          ssh -t -i ~/mykey.pem ${SSHUSER}@${MASTERIP} && \
+          rm ~/mykey.pem

+Deletion of AWS instances:
+  $ bash 1_docker_create_aws_resources.sh -destroy
+  (usually you do not need to change any file in this case) and choose 'apply"

 ##########################
 there might be obsolete information below this line